fititnt/securebox-ad-hoc-backups-for-web-applications/README.md

 ---

-## Supported web applications
+## Supported web applications (for advanced automatic backup)

-Note: as v3.0 (draft) only files and MariaDB/MySQL databases are implemented on web applications auto detected.
+Note: as v3.0 only files and MariaDB/MySQL databases are implemented on web applications auto detected.
 Other databases (like PostgreSQL) as long as you how to translate an `mysqldump` command to another tool, can be _easily_ added.